zuchka/grafana-box/README.md

 ./grafana-box.sh -d centos-7 -w package
 ```

 You can pass the `-a` flag with no arguments.
 This flag is optional **but should appear last when used**.
 If passed, it will build your image on a VM using AMD processors (default=Intel).

 This command builds a developer environment on Rocky Linux 8 on AMD processors:

 ```
-./grafana-box.sh -d rocky-linux-8 -devenv -a
+./grafana-box.sh -d rocky-linux-8 -w devenv -a
 ```